wandb/docs/docs/guides/automations/intro.md

 # Automations

-Code is not the only asset deployed in your machine learning project.
  W&B offers tools to automate model deployment, downstream actions for versioning artifacts, and more.

 ## How it works